paulipa/sico-wiki/tools/auth.md

 With FAT 2.0 you have a few ways to create links:

-> Fats over ESI is your primary method for FAR generation {.is-info}
+> Fats over ESI is your primary method for FAT generation {.is-info}

 ### Fats over ESI